-Support folk helping you with printer problems will probably ask these questions:
+Support folk helping you with equipment problems will probably ask these questions:

 2. When did it last work OK? [minutes / hours / days / weeks ago / never]

-3. What significant events have occurred between then and now? [e.g. Printer moved, lightning storm, power cut, coffee spilt, computer (re)configuration]
+3. What significant events have occurred between then and now? [e.g. Anything moved, lightning storm, power cut, coffee spilt, computer (re)configuration]

 4. Are power and data cables correctly plugged in and fully home at both ends?